NTK-Guided Few-Shot Class Incremental Learning: Abstract

 \section{Abstract}

-While anti-amnesia FSCIL learners often excel in incremental sessions, they tend to prioritize mitigating knowledge attrition over harnessing the model's potential for knowledge acquisition.
-In this paper, we delve into the foundations of model generalization in FSCIL through the lens of the \textbf{Neural Tangent Kernel (NTK)}.
-Our primary design focus revolves around ensuring optimal NTK convergence and NTK-related generalization error, serving as the theoretical bedrock for exceptional generalization.
-To attain globally optimal NTK convergence, we employ a meta-learning mechanism grounded in mathematical principles to guide the optimization process within an expanded network.
-Furthermore, to reduce the NTK-related generalization error, we commence from the foundational level, optimizing the relevant factors constituting its generalization loss.
-Specifically, we initiate self-supervised pre-training on the base session to shape the initial network weights.
-Then they are carefully refined through curricular alignment, followed by the application of dual NTK regularization tailored specifically for both convolutional and linear layers.
-Through the combined effects of these measures, our network acquires robust NTK properties, significantly enhancing its foundational generalization.
-On popular FSCIL benchmark datasets, our \textbf{NTK-FSCIL} surpasses contemporary state-of-the-art approaches, elevating end-session accuracy by 2.9\% to 8.7\%.
+The proliferation of Few-Shot Class Incremental Learning (FSCIL) methodologies has highlighted the critical challenge of maintaining robust anti-amnesia capabilities in FSCIL learners.
+In this paper, we present a novel conceptualization of anti-amnesia in terms of mathematical generalization, leveraging the Neural Tangent Kernel (NTK) perspective.
+Our method focuses on two key aspects: ensuring optimal NTK convergence and minimizing NTK-related generalization loss, which serve as the theoretical foundation for cross-task generalization.
+To achieve global NTK convergence, we introduce a principled meta-learning mechanism that guides optimization within an expanded network architecture.
+Concurrently, to reduce the NTK-related generalization loss, we systematically optimize its constituent factors.
+Specifically, we initiate self-supervised pre-training on the base session to enhance NTK-related generalization potential.
+These self-supervised weights are then carefully refined through curricular alignment, followed by the application of dual NTK regularization tailored specifically for both convolutional and linear layers.
+Through the combined effects of these measures, our network acquires robust NTK properties, ensuring optimal convergence and stability of the NTK matrix and minimizing the NTK-related generalization loss, significantly enhancing its theoretical generalization.
+On popular FSCIL benchmark datasets, our NTK-FSCIL surpasses contemporary state-of-the-art approaches, elevating end-session accuracy by 2.9\% to 9.3\%.